dvpatel/node-sample-spa/rest-api/README.md

 both the front-end and the back-end, the common coding and structural paradigms would help accelerate the learning curve.
-Furthermore, since both the client and server is based on TypeScript, there is the option of reusing some of the data model, ie the objects that represents Watchlist and Financials, between the front-end and back-end.
-To demonstrate complete independence between front-end and back-end, this sample does not do this.
+Furthermore, since both the client and server is based on TypeScript, there is the option of reusing some of the data models, ie. the objects that represents Watchlist and Financials, between the front-end and back-end.
+To demonstrate complete independence between front-end and back-end, this sample application does not do this.

 ```

 ## Description